-The Campus Safety Department prepares this report to comply with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
+The Campus Security Department prepares this report to comply with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
 This report is prepared in cooperation with the local law enforcement agencies surrounding the Olympic College campus.
-Significant changes in the Campus SaVE Act, Violence Against Women Act and Department of Education requirements have required the format of this report to expand, and the update of the crimes and statistical categories.
+Significant changes in the Handbook for Campus Safety and Security Report 2016 Edition, Campus SaVE Act, Violence Against Women Act and Department of Education requirements have required the format of this report to expand, and the update of the crimes and statistical categories.
 This annual report will appear similar to previous reports, but notable changes will be seen from this point forward.
-Some of the new crime categories are just being established and were not previously tracked or have changed in how they are to be categorized.
-This report reflects the institutions best effort for compliance and to incorporate those changes before the reporting deadline.
-The federal guidelines on how to incorporate these changes has not yet been formalized.

-Campus crime, arrest, and referral statistics include those reported to the Campus Safety Department, designated campus officials (including but not limited to the president, vice presidents, deans, directors, department heads, and advisors to students/student organizations), and local law enforcement agencies.
-Counselors at Olympic College inform their clients of the procedures to report crime to the Campus Safety Department on a voluntary or confidential basis, should they feel it is in the best interest of their client.
+Campus crime, arrest, and referral statistics include those reported to the Campus Security Department, designated campus officials (including but not limited to the president, vice presidents, deans, directors, department heads, and advisors to students /student organizations), and local law enforcement agencies.
+Counselors at Olympic College inform their clients of the procedures to report crime to the Campus Security Department on a voluntary or confidential basis, should they feel it is in the best interest of their client.

 Each year, a message notification is made to all enrolled students and provides the web site to access this report.
 Faculty and staff receive similar notification through e-mail.
-Copies of the report may also be obtained at the Campus Safety Department offices, or by calling (360) 475-7800.
+Copies of the report may also be obtained at the Campus Security Department offices, or by calling (360) 475-7800.
 All prospective employees may obtain a copy from Human Resources, located in the College Service Center building or by calling (360) 475-7300.
 Additional information is available at the Clery Center.